 An experienced truck accident attorney will also know how to recreate the accident scene in order to determine exactly what happened.

 An attorney will know what type of evidence is needed in order to determine liability.

 If the truck is equipped with a “black box” that contains important data, an attorney can have it subpoenaed.
 This needs to occur before any of its critical information is destroyed.
 It’s likely that a trucking company would not willingly just hand over the black box.
 They may need to be compelled by the court.

-When it comes to the statutes of limitations, which pertain to the State of Florida for the amount of time that one has when it comes to filing a personal injury claim, is four years (from the date of the accident).
+When it comes to the statutes of limitations, which pertain to the State of Florida for the amount of time that one has when it comes to filing a personal injury claim, is two years (from the date of the accident).
 However, if a fatality is involved, the family of the one who was killed has two years in order to file a wrongful death claim.

 If you are a survivor of a West Palm Beach truck accident, you may be dealing with the loss of your vehicle and injuries that can take a long time to heal.
 Or they may never heal.
 “Typical” injuries that are associated with truck accidents may involve; internal injuries, broken bones, burns, partial or total paralysis, disfigurement, limb amputations and traumatic brain injuries.

 In some cases, a victim may wonder if they will be able to return to work or whether their life will ever be the way that it once was.
 There may also be concerns as to how to provide for their family.
 There are numerous cases in which the victim of this type of accident has been left with pain and limited mobility for the rest of their lives.
 In addition to the physical damages, there are also mental repercussions, as well.
 Severe depression and post traumatic stress disorder (PTSD) may follow the horrendous circumstances of this type of accident and may require on-going psychiatric care.